Custom Event Notification Templates¶

 etc. to output associated information.

-The call format of the embedded DQL query function is as follows:
+The call format for embedded DQL query functions is as follows:

-- The first parameter is the DQL statement, which can contain parameter placeholders
+- The first parameter is the DQL statement, which can include parameter placeholders

 ?